 Fare Payments as a Service is a new and better way of delivering ticketing systems to transit agencies and riders.
-Instead of purchasing a bespoke Automatic Fare Collection (AFC) system, agencies can now sign up to a service delivered via a Fare Payments platform removing the cost, risk and complexity of providing the latest fare payment innovations and allowing agencies to concentrate on what they do best, operating safe, reliable and convenient transit services to riders.
+Instead of purchasing a bespoke Automatic Fare Collection (AFC) system, agencies can now sign up to a service delivered via a multi-tenant fare payments platform, removing the cost, risk and complexity of providing the latest fare payment innovations and allowing agencies to concentrate on what they do best, operating safe, reliable and convenient transit services to riders.

 A NEW and BETTER way of delivering Fare Payment services to agencies and passengers.

-Transit agencies have always purchased their own bespoke Automated Fare Collection (AFC) systems.
+Transit agencies have traditional purchased their own bespoke Automated Fare Collection (AFC) systems.
 These solutions are expensive to build, maintain and update and come with problems which are no longer necessary:

 Agencies are overpaying unnecessarily for fare collection by buying bespoke technology.